sargentJE/myaccess-email-campaign/emails/campaign-overview-and-plan.md

 **6. Pricing for £5-15k projects**
 Fixed, clear, can be passed through to clients.

-**7. Social impact**
+**7. Social impact with credibility**
-Run by a visual impairment charity.
+Run by a visual impairment charity (150+ years).
 Testers are paid.
 Each project funds MyVision's wider work.
+Demonstrable CSR story for pitches.

 ---